SwingGuy1024/PIzzaOrders/README.md

 **_5. What is the normal unit test code coverage % of your web applications?_**

 About 95%.
 I aim for 100%, but there are cases where the code can't be reached.
 For example, I may put in a statement to throw an exception in a case that can't be reached.
 I do this because future changes to the code may introduce bugs which make the exception reachable.
 My exception will reveal the new big immediately.
 The downside is that my exception code can't be executed by a unit test.
 A good illustration of this is a switch statement on an enum value.
 If I expect every case of the enum to get handled, I still put a default case, which throws an Exception with a message describing the enum value that was not handled.
-This way, if somebody adds an enum value, the code will throw an exception instead of silently failing.
+This way, if somebody adds an enum value with adding a case statement, the switch statement will throw an exception instead of silently failing.